-Issue 16 - There are limited opportunities for brownfield development within the County's existing urban areas.

-Issue 17 - Monmouthshire has a significantly high percentage of best and most versatile agricultural land (i.e. Grade 1, 2 or 3a).
+- Issue 16 There are limited opportunities for brownfield development within the County's existing urban areas. - Issue 17 Monmouthshire has a significantly high percentage of best and most versatile agricultural land (i.e. Grade 1, 2 or 3a).
 While there is a need to conserve these resources, there are limited opportunities within the County for brownfield development and development on lower grades of agricultural land (i.e. Grade 3b, 4 and 5).
+Recent Welsh Government clarification of policy priorities of protecting BMV land over renewable energy development has implications for the findings of the Renewable Energy Assessment and for MCC's requirements to become carbon neutral by 2030.

-F(i) The RLDP will seek to prioritise the use of previously developed land where opportunities arise.

-F(ii) The RLDP should seek to protect best and most versatile agricultural land whilst at the same time recognising that this will not always be possible where there is an overriding need for development.
+- F(i) The RLDP will seek to prioritise the use of previously developed land where opportunities arise. - F(ii) The RLDP should seek to protect best and most versatile agricultural land whilst at the same time recognising that this will not always be possible where there is an overriding need for development.